lukfor/imputationbot/README.md

 # Imputationbot :robot:
-Your personal butler for Imputationserver
+Your personal bot for Imputationserver

 ## Install